 |mǎi yú||mài yú|

-In Character gait, the rising and falling accents are written as zigzags.
+In Character gait, the rising and falling accents are written with semi-circular tails.

 Chinese is normally written in Character gait, in which the elements are arranged to form a square character.
 The details of Character gait are explained on the Gaits page, so we'll just give you some examples here.